orchestral/orchestraplatform.com/blogs/_posts/2013-06-12-simple-website-5.md

 ## Adding child Resource

-To add a child resource is as easier, since we already have `$playground` as instance of `Orchestra\Resources\Container` all you need to do is add:
+To add a child resource is as easier, since we already have `$playground` as instance of `Orchestra\Resources\Container` in `app/orchestra.php`, all you need to do is add either one of the following:

 	$playground['pages'] = 'resource:AdminPagesController';